afvk/practice-scheduler/README.md

 ### For spaced repetition, what is a card?
 Options:
-- Template, e.g. "Improvise over {{standard}} in {{key}} at {{tempo}}."
+- Template, e.g. "Improvise over {standard} in {key} at {tempo}."
-    - Problem: certain standards or keys might be much more difficult than others
+    - Problem: certain standards or keys are more difficult than others
+        - Potential solution: give scores (e.g. SM2 easiness factor) to templates and variables individually, then do weighted sampling based on scores
 - Instance, e.g. "Improvise over Nardis in Gb at 120bpm."
+    - Problems:
-    - Problem: not clear what to do when template is extended, e.g. to "Improvide over Nardis in Gb at 120bpm with continuous eight note lines."
+        - not clear what to do when template is extended, e.g. to "Improvise over Nardis in Gb at 120bpm with continuous eight note lines."
+        - number of combinations is extremely large
 - Somehow combine scores of both the template and its variables.